AnnaLangener/Reliability_PassiveSensing_MDD/README.md

 ### 2. Data Analysis

 - `Data_Analysis_1_new.R` – Main script for running the primary data analyses
-- `Helper_Functions/` – Contains custom functions used during the data analysis
+- `Helper_Functions.R` – Contains custom functions used during the data analysis

 ---